 It is the policy of North Ayrshire Council that pupils should not leave the school grounds at interval.
-S1 pupils should remain also remain in the school at lunchtime.
+Primary pupils should only leave school grounds at lunchtimes when they are going home for lunch with their parents' agreement.
+Parents should put this request in writing to the Head Teacher.
+Pupils will leave and return through main entrance door of the school.

-Parents should encourage their children to follow these expectations in the interests of safety.
+Parents should encourage their children to follow these rules in the interests of safety.